15 Fun Things To Do in Georgetown Texas on a Girls Trip

 Pop into the Georgetown Art Center

 While Georgetown has an impressive display of public art scattered around the historic district and beyond, art aficionados should also plan to visit the Georgetown Art Center.
-The center is located in an old city hall and firehouse building dating to 1892, and the original fire bell sits on display just outside.
+The gallery is located in an old city hall and firehouse building dating to 1892, and the original fire bell sits on display just outside.

 Shop the Local Boutiques